 You can use any day of the week.

-As a next step, we'll combining the "on" and "at" commands so you can schedule a message on a certain day, at a certain time.
+As a next step, we will be combining the "on" and "at" commands so you can schedule a message on a certain day, at a certain time.
 Stay tuned!

 Removed limitation on how many messages can be returned